-Two directors are to be elected at the meeting.
+Three directors are to be elected at the meeting.
 The Company's Certificate of Incorporation and Amended and Restated Bylaws both provide that the Board of Directors shall be divided into three classes as nearly equal in number as possible, with the terms of office of the classes expiring at different times.
-Directors are divided into three classes with Classes I, II, and III standing for election at the annual meetings of stockholders in 2011, 2009 and 2010, respectively.
-The Class I directors were reelected to a term ending in 2011 by written consent of our sole stockholder dated February 28, 2008.
-The terms of office of Donald G. Barger, Jr. and David D. Petratis expire at the 2009 Annual Meeting.
-Each of Messrs.
-Barger and Petratis are proposed nominees for director for a term expiring at the 2012 Annual Meeting.
+Directors are divided into three classes with Classes I, II, and III standing for election at the annual meetings of stockholders in 2011, 2012 and 2013, respectively.
+Ms. Davis and Mr. Rupp were elected to a term ending in 2011 by written consent of our sole stockholder dated February 28, 2008.
+Mr. Stevens was elected by the Board in 2010 to a term ending in 2011.
+Both Class II directors were elected to a term ending in 2012 at the 2009 Annual Meeting.
+William C. Griffiths was elected to a term ending in 2013 at the 2010 Annual Meeting, while LeRoy D. Nosbaum was elected by the Board in 2010 to a term ending in 2010 to a term ending in 2013, so as to ensure the satisfaction of the Company's Bylaw requirement that director classes be as equal in size as possible.
+The terms of office of Susan F. Davis, Joseph D. Rupp, and Curtis M. Stevens expire at the 2011 Annual Meeting.